aiven/aiven-docs/docs/products/opensearch/concepts/index-replication.md

 ### Set replication factor 0

-After agreeing to the reduced SLA, contact [Aiven support](mailto:support@aiven.io) to enable the option to set the replication factor (`number_of_replicas`) to `0`.
-This allows you to configure your index without replicas.
+Before enabling this option, consult with your account manager to discuss your use case and agree on the reduced SLA.
+Afterward, contact [Aiven support](mailto:support@aiven.io) to enable the option to set the replication factor (`number_of_replicas`) to `0`.